Moshe Saks, Rabbi

 Rabbi is married to Meira Shapiro Saks, the daughter of a Rabbi.
 Together, they have five children and nine grandchildren.

-Esa has served as the Ba’alat Tefillah since 2008.
+Esa most recently fulfilled all the requirements to assume the role of Cantor/Hazzan by the Cantors Assembly, affiliated with the Conservative/Masorti movement.
+Esa served as the Ba’alat Tefillah from 2008 to 2019.
 In her role as musical leader and shaliach tzibur she has been able to draw on her history at Temple Adath Yeshurun to maintain its musical traditions while at the same time, building new ones.
 Esa is a trained singer with a Master’s Degree in Voice Performance from Syracuse University.
 She also holds a Master’s Degree in Jewish Communal Service from the Hornstein Program at Brandeis University with a concentration in Jewish Education.
 Esa received her Bachelor’s Degree in Psychology from Brandeis University as well.

 Esa has sung with many groups in the community including Syracuse Opera, Syracuse Vocal Ensemble and Syracuse University Oratorio Society.
 Esa has taught at the Epstein Hebrew High School and has served on the Board of the Syracuse Hebrew Day School.
-Esa is married to Chaim Jaffe who has served as the President of Temple Adath.
-Esa and Chaim have four children; Ari, Shai, Ilana and Jonah.
+Esa is married to Chaim Jaffe who has served as the President of Temple Adath Yeshurun.
+Esa and Chaim have four children.